LarsBehrenberg/IA-prototype/content/posts/paul-cezanne.md

       </div>

-      Chocquet got in well with Cezanne and provided him with both financial and emotional support: he even stood beside the 16 works Cezanne showed at the [third impressionist exhibition](https://impressionistarts.com/impressionism-timeline.html#4) held in 1877, the only other exhibition that Cezanne was to participate in, and sought to explain their complexities to often baffled onlookers.
+      Chocquet got in well with Cezanne and provided him with both financial and emotional support: he even stood beside the 16 works Cezanne showed at the [third impressionist exhibition](/impressionism-timeline#4) held in 1877, the only other exhibition that Cezanne was to participate in, and sought to explain their complexities to often baffled onlookers.

       The reviews of the third exhibition were again unfavourable.
 It was at about this point that Cezanne drifted away from the impressionist group, declining to participate in any further group exhibitions, and retreating to Provence to focus on paintings of its landscapes and Mont Saint-Victoire.
     sideGalleryImages:
+      - imageTitle:
-      - imageTitle: "Cezanne exhibited with the other impressionists in 1874.
+          "Cezanne exhibited with the other impressionists in 1874.
 But they almost refused to let him: even to them his 'A Modern Olympia' was baffling"
         imageUrl: /assets/paul-cezanne-a-modern-olympia.jpg
+      - imageTitle:
-      - imageTitle: Compare Cezanne's painting with Manet's original Olympia, shown at the Salon nine years previously.
+          Compare Cezanne's painting with Manet's original Olympia, shown at the Salon nine years previously.
         imageUrl: /assets/paul-cezanne-edouard-manet-original-olympia.jpg
+      - imageTitle:
-      - imageTitle: Cezanne's Landscape Near Paris was one of 16 works he showed at the third impressionist exhibition, held in 1877.
+          Cezanne's Landscape Near Paris was one of 16 works he showed at the third impressionist exhibition, held in 1877.
         imageUrl: /assets/paul-cezanne-landscape-near-paris.jpg
-  - textTitle: "The 1880s: Cezanne paints Provence"
+  - textTitle: 'The 1880s: Cezanne paints Provence'
     text: >-
       ### Cezanne matured as a painter during the 1880s.
 He also managed to get
       accepted at the Salon, for first and only time in his career.